mpostaire/.dotfiles/README.md

 ## TODO

 ### high priority
+- weather inside calendar

+- toggle show popup controls and keygrabber inside control_widgets except if it is in a group

 - icon theme handler that can handle both svg icons and icon fonts

 - find a way to make sliders in group menu have an adaptative length